 3. Focus on internal communication

 More than ever before, internal communication is critical to keep employees informed about what changes are taking place in the organization, especially when things can change so quickly.
+For example, if your company plans to open offices back after the COVID outbreak, do not forget to prepare a return to work letter template in advance.

 There’s a lot of information to share about change, including new policies and procedures, a change in priorities and even just finding a way to effectively connect teams and managers better.